230 total entries across 2 section(s)

 RACK BALANCING (RACK MANAGEMENT)Keeping a good mix of vowels and consonants to improve your chances of making strong plays.

-RACK MANAGEMENTSEE RACK BALANCING (RACK MANAGEMENT).
+RACK MANAGEMENTSee RACK BALANCING (RACK MANAGEMENT).

 SET-UPA play that creates a strong scoring opportunity for a future turn.

-SEVENSEE BINGO (BONUS / SEVEN).
+SEVENSee BINGO (BONUS / SEVEN).

 SHAPEAn abstraction of the geometric arrangement of the existing tiles on a Scrabble board.

-SIMSEE SIMULATE (SIM).
+SIMSee SIMULATE (SIM).

 SIMPLE PLAYA play that forms only one word.